CS234319/safot/Material/Tutorials/theory/rtti.md

 in JavaScript, we also dereference `today`, but we must examine the RTTI to determine `off(day)` to then advance by it and update the field. this is because JavaScript is dynamically-typed.

+NOTE: in this case, C would operate similarly to Java, except it has no RTTI to ignore.

 <!--vert-->
 JavaScript's dynamic typing causes it to not know the required offsets in compile time.

 this example demonstrates the difference between statically- and dynamically-typed languages in their use of RTTI.